sydasif/network-agent/README.md

 2. **Environment Variables**: Override settings via environment variables
 3. **Runtime Updates**: Dynamically update configuration during execution

-The new unified configuration replaces the old split configuration system that used separate `AppConfigManager` and `EnvConfigManager` classes, which are now deprecated.
+The new unified configuration replaces the old split configuration system that used separate `AppConfigManager` and `EnvConfigManager` classes, which have been removed.

 ### Configuration File Support (`config.yaml`)